reacherhq/check-if-email-exists/backend/README.md

 -   [`check-if-email-exists`](https://github.com/reacherhq/check-if-email-exists), which performs the core email verification logic,
 -   [`warp`](https://github.com/seanmonstar/warp) web framework.

-> 💡 Update: Bulk email verification is currently being worked on, and is in **beta** phase.
-You can try to use the bulk verification endpoints by setting the environment variable `RCH_ENABLE_BULK=1`.
-The documentation is currently being [worked on](https://github.com/reacherhq/backend/issues/321).

 ## Get Started

 The [Docker image](./Dockerfile) is hosted on Docker Hub: https://hub.docker.com/r/reacherhq/backend.